nordic16/cmus-cheat-sheet/README.md

 <br>To alternate between track/playlist navigation, press `TAB`.
 <br>Now, switch back to the library view (press `2`), and press `y` to individually add tracks to the **currently selected playlist**, then go back to the playlist view, and open your new playlist.
 <br>The keyboard shortcuts on the playlist view are the same as the ones on the queue view:

 ```
 p to move the highlighted track down.
 shift-P to move the highlighted track up.
 shift-D to remove tracks from the playlist.
 ```

-<br>Cmus has support for multiple playlists, all you need to do is repeating the same steps for each playlist you want to create.
+<br>**Note:** Cmus has support for multiple playlists, all you need to do is repeating the same steps for each new playlist.

 **TODO**
 1. Playlists // DONE